Written by: Nicky Barker, Founder of Little Ones & Paediatric Sleep Specialist

 With this method, you go cold turkey on the swaddle for all naps from day 1.
 You can actively settle your baby to sleep if they’re not settling well, being mindful of reducing the settling after a couple of days so as not to create a new sleep association.

 Day 1 might be a bit tricky, but day 2 and 3 will be much easier!
 For the late afternoon nap, as this is usually a hard nap to get your baby to sleep, we recommend doing this nap in a stroller or in the car during the removal of the swaddle.

 Once unswaddled, your baby may also wake one sleep cycle after bedtime.
 You can resettle them back to sleep if that happens.
 Do the same with any overnight wakes (allowing for feeds if your baby normally has them).

 By day 3 your baby should be getting used to having no swaddle, so ensure you give your baby the chance to settle themselves to sleep if they were previously self-settling.

-If you need a hand getting better naps happening with your little one, or troubleshooting tricky patches like losing the swaddle, with our Sleep Programs you can access not only our world-leading information, but also our FREE customer support group!
+If you need a hand getting better naps happening with your little one, or troubleshooting tricky patches like losing the swaddle, with our Sleep Programsyou can access not only our world-leading information, but also our exclusive customer support group!
 Just click here to get started.